 There is a rapid increase in temperature and pressure, which does work on the piston through adiabatic expansion, before the exhaust valve opens, leading to a reduction in pressure.
 Finally, the piston rises to clear the expended gases and complete the engine cycle.

 Another type of heat engine is the Stirling engine, which contains a fixed amount of gas that moves between two different cylinders at different stages of the process.
 The first stage involves heating the gas to raise the temperature and produce a high pressure, which moves a piston to provide useful work.
+The Stirling engine is a type of external combustion engine because the heating of the gas is done by an external heat source.
+It is also one of the most thermodynamically efficient heat engines, but they need to be very large to support significant mechanical energy output.

 The piston then rises back up and pushes the gas into a second cylinder, where it is cooled by the cold reservoir before being compressed again, a process requiring less work than was produced in the previous stage.
 Finally, the gas is moved back into the original chamber, where the Stirling engine cycle repeats.